KxSystems/docs/docs/wp/iterators/index.md

 (Where they must be used, the less that appears between an opening bracket or parenthesis and its close, the better.)
 So prefix application is usually better.

-!!! info "An ambivalent function can be applied prefix as a unary by parenthesizing it."
+!!! info "A variadic function can be applied prefix as a unary by parenthesizing it."

 ```q
 q)(+\)3 4 5 6 7